History

 University President Father John Leary, S.J., seized the day when Spokane School District 81 put a nearby vacant grade school up for bid in July 1962.
-Webster School, built in 1901, had been the victim of a fire in 1945, been restored as a trade school, and finally left empty for several years.
+Webster School, built in 1901 and damaged by fire in 1945, had been restored as a trade school only to be left empty by 1962.
 Father Leary acquired the building for $115,000.
-The old Webster school would be the home of the law library for the next thirty-eight years.
-Until the mid 1970s, the law library was open twenty-four hours a day, seven days a week, often unstaffed, on the honor system.
+The old Webster School would be the home of the Law School and its growing law library for the next thirty-eight years.
+Until the mid-1970s, the law library was open twenty-four hours a day, seven days a week, often unstaffed and run on the honor system.

-In the 1970s, the law school, formerly a night school, began offering day classes.
-Explosive growth quickly followed.
-The law school underwent several renovations in the early 1970s.
-On November 7, 1971, a new wing of the library was dedicated.
+In the 1970s, the Law School expanded its night school schedule and began offering day classes for the first time.
+The Law School grew exponentially.
+The Law School underwent several renovations in the early 1970s.
+On November 7, 1971, the Law School dedicated a new wing of the library.
 Further renovations in 1972 and 1973 also changed the shape of the library.

-Chastek Library now contains over 250,000 volumes and covers three floors of the law school.
-Seven staff members meet the information and computing needs of the students and faculty by combining the best of traditional library practices with the best of technology, including databases, indexes, computer labs, and wireless access to the law school’s network.
-Chastek Library is now a modern library and computing center, providing access to not just its own collections, but to the collections of libraries worldwide.
+Chastek Library is a bit larger now and contains 250,000 volumes and stretches over three floors of the Law School.
+In recognition of the central role of the library to the Law School community, Chastek Library also houses the Academic Success Program, the Dean of Students, and the Law School’s IT office.
+Nine library staff members meet the needs of the students and faculty by combining the best of traditional library practices with the best of technology.
+Chastek Library’s reach has grown past its own collections and extends to the collections of libraries worldwide.
 With a staff dedicated to meeting the research and information needs of the faculty and students, Chastek Library celebrates its past and looks forward to its future.

 Law Library Directors